 Annual Design Theme

 Every year Keukenhof chooses a different theme for some displays.
 We went in 2017 – Keukenhof’s 68th season and the theme was Dutch Design.
 The centrepiece was this block floral work inspired by Piet Mondrian’s famous red, blue and yellow compositions – planted in layers to extend the flowering period.

 Other gardens to explore in Keukenhof include a formal garden called The Historical Garden and at the other end of the park we listened to a lovely barrel organ playing some old tunes.

 Phil thought the people watching was funny, with so many visitors bending over to smell the flowers or battling with their selfie sticks to get the perfect photo.
 An American couple even told us how to take a better photo by lying down on the grass back to back!

-There were also 5 pavilions to explore, with different displays of plants and cut flowers.
+There are 5 pavilions to explore with different displays of plants and cut flowers.
 The smell was great when we first entered the Willem-Alexander pavilion, we were especially in awe of the different orchids on display and jealous of their begonias in hanging baskets, ours look like a very poor relation!